sharpie7/BeebFpga_MiSTer/Readme.md

 # BeebFpga_MiSTer

 An experiment in building a BBC Micro MiSTer core by using the [official core](https://github.com/MiSTer-devel/BBCMicro_MiSTer) harness with the [BeebFPGA](https://github.com/hoglet67/BeebFpga) emulation.
-The BeebFPGA is actively maintained and incorporates a range of improvements to the emulation over the official Mister Core.
+The BeebFPGA is actively maintained and incorporates a range of improvements to the emulation over the official MISTer Core.

+This core also supports MMFSv2 allowing SSD files stored on the secondary SD card to be accessed directly.

 ## Filing Systems